 Introduction

 In a project, there are a few repetitive tasks that need to be done regularly or on some Business criteria.
-Business Rule 2.0 helps you perform such repetitive tasks so that you can save your time and focus on more important work.
+Business Rules 2.0 automates field-level actions within Forms 2.0, eliminating repetitive tasks and improving accuracy.
 With Business Rule 2.0, you can automate certain things in your projects depending on specific criteria.

 Navigation